Connor-ed/The-Patch-Project/README.md

 **disclaimer**

 All trademarks are the property of their respective owners.
-The "Crave Patch Sheets" Project has no affiliation with Behringer or MusicTribe.
+"The Patch Project" has no affiliation with Behringer or MusicTribe.